gazebosim/docs/tutorials/SDF/car_demo.md

 #### Caster wheel joint

-For the caster we need different type of joint(connection). we used `type='ball'` which gives 3 rotational degrees of freedom.
+For the caster we need a different type of joint (connection).
+We used `type='ball'` which gives 3 rotational degrees of freedom.

 ```xml
 <joint name='caster_wheel' type='ball'>